Pastoral Care

 Safe and Secure Environment

-The school provides a safe, secure, supportive and nurturing environment for students.
-Our ethos is to be a place in which children thrive emotionally, develop academically, and ready to meet the joys and challenges of life.
+The school provides a safe, secure, supportive and nurturing environment for students, whom are met at the school entrance by a senior member of staff every day to welcome them in.
+Our ethos is to be a place in which children thrive emotionally, develop academically, and are ready to meet the joys and challenges of life.

 It was a wonderful experience for our daughter, Sophie.
 Fairley House is a magical place where learning differences are celebrated, not shunned, and this environment was exactly what she needed to help her blossom.